rhowardstone/AmpliconHunter/README.md

   --timeout TIMEOUT     Maximum download time in hours (default: 2)
 ```

 The `download-refseq` command downloads and prepares a local copy of the NCBI RefSeq bacterial genome database for use with AmpliconHunter.
-The `--type complete` option (default) downloads only complete genome assemblies, while `--type all` downloads all reference genomes including incomplete assemblies.
+The `--type complete` option (default) downloads only complete reference genome assemblies, while `--type all` downloads _all_ reference genomes including incomplete assemblies.